strmprivacy/docs/docs/03-quickstart/04-data-contracts/01-simple-schema.md

 :::

-Regarding the derived stream, `UserName` is now decrypted, and it would only receive events with *at least* consent level 1 in the event.
+Regarding the derived stream, `UserName` is now decrypted, and only events with *at least* consent for purpose 1 are processed.

-With the web xocket endpoint, it is also possible to listen on the derived stream with consent level 1.
-Then, only events with *at least* consent level 1 in them will be received.
+With the web socket endpoint, it is also possible to listen on the derived stream for purpose 1.
+Here too, only events where the data subject consented to purpose 1 will be received.

 ```json showLineNumbers
 $ strm listen web-socket demo-1